phoenixwilliams/MultiTaskLibrary/readme.md

         Reason for this exclusion is that it would require an increased number function calls beyond what is detailed in the algorithm definition, this can be misleading.

     - Each iteration calls the objective function 'nk' times

+### DEMOTO: Differential Evolutionary Multi-task Optimization. <br>
+#### Xiaolong Zheng, Yu Lei, A. K. Qin, Deyun Zhou, Jiao Shi and Maoguo Gong

+    - This algorithm is implemented within the DEMOTO.py file, an example of how to use the package for this algorithm <br>
+        can be seen in DEMOTOexample.py.

+    - This algorithm requires no external libraries

+    - The algorithm maine ntasks amount of populations, and evolves each population using a standard DE method with a <br>
+        probability of rmp of selecting the best performing solution from other task populations at mutant vectors within <br>
+        each task population.

+    - Current implementation defines the F and CR values using a distribution, a standard value for both can be generated <br>
+        by simply defining a function that returns its value, e.g. AlgorithmOperators.get_f.